-Networking is a common buzzword that you have most likely heard before.
+Networking is a common buzzword.
 But what exactly is it and why does it matter to African students who are studying abroad?
 Keep reading to find out.

 Networking is the process of building connections with people who share similar interests as you.
 These could be people in your academic field, industry of interest, and even your fellow students.